pommicket/bootstrap/README.md

 You don't need to understand everything about each of these, just get a general idea:

+- the basics of programming
 - what a system call is
 - what memory is
-- what a programming language is
 - what a compiler is
 - what an executable file is
 - number bases -- if a number is preceded by 0x, 0o, or 0b in this series, that